“Nobody cares if you can't dance well. Just get up and dance. Great dancers are great because of their passion.” - Martha Graham

 - Teaching style

-During the free taster session with your Superprof tutor, you should evaluate the potential tutor.
-While some students prefer a careful and calculated approach to learning choreography, others may prefer an intensive and quicker approach to learning and working on a full routine rather than the minutiae of a dance performance.
+During the free introduction session with your Superprof tutor, you should evaluate the potential tutor, their personality compatibility with you are you a child and their approachability how easy you or your child finds them to talk to and ask questions to.
+While some students prefer a careful and calculated approach to learning choreography, others may prefer an intensive and quicker approach to learning and work on a full routine rather than the minutiae of a dance performance.

-While students might be excellent dancers, you should keep in mind that these self-taught tutors mightn’t be as skilled when it comes to their teaching skills in comparison to an experienced or qualified teacher.
+While students might be excellent dancers, you should keep in mind that these self-taught tutors mightn’t be as skilled when it comes to their teaching skills in comparison to an experienced or qualified teacher, however, students are usually a great way to start off especially if you're a beginner trying out lessons.
+This is because students can give you or your child a sample of a dance style without the long-term commitment to an academy and it's less expensive meaning you can try a few different styles.

 A lot of couples enlist the help of a tutor for wedding dance tutorials.
-If you want an impressive choreographed routine for your first dance, learn how to dance with a trained professional.
+If you want an impressively choreographed routine for your first dance, learn how to dance with a trained professional.

 Even More Reasons to Dance!